surajbidnur/MIPS_Processors/README.md

 ## About

 This repository contains 3 different implementations of the MIPS processor arcitecture.
 Only a very small subset of the actual ISA is implemented in these designs.
+This is a 32 bit ISA implementation.
 The different implementations are:

 1. Single Cycle Processor
 2. Multi Cycle Processor